Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-Diagram 8 shows the flow of the media ingest.
+Diagram 8 shows the sequence diagram of the protocol.
 It starts with a
 DNS resolution (if needed) and an authentication step (using Authy,
 or TLS certificates) to establish a secure [=TCP=] connection.
 While this specification promotes TLS certificates,